)

 Your insurance costs will vary depending on the level of protection you choose.
 Basic liability insurance is usually the most affordable option and meets the minimum legal requirements in most states.
 But it covers only injuries or damage you cause to others in an accident.

 If you’re financing or leasing your Kia Sorento, your lender will likely require full-coverage insurance.
-It typically includes liability, plus collision and comprehensive insurance, which help cover repairs to your own vehicle from accidents, theft, weather damage, and more.
-For most drivers, these types of policies are definitely worth considering, regardless of lender requirements.
+It typically includes liability insurance, plus collision and comprehensive coverage, which help cover repairs to your own vehicle in the event of accidents, theft, or weather damage.

 Here’s a look at the average cost to insure a Kia Sorento and how the pricing compares to other vehicles, according to Compare.com data.

-The Cheapest Car Insurance Companies for Kia Sorentos
+The Cheapest Car Insurance Companies for the Kia Sorento

 While Kia Sorento insurance rates tend to be a bit lower than average, there’s still room to trim your costs further.
+Rates vary based on company, coverage options, location, and claims risk.
 Comparing quotes from multiple insurers is one of the most effective ways to find a better deal.

 Below, we break down the five most affordable car insurance companies for the Kia Sorento, according to our research.